Relacibo/hyprmcsr/docs/013-obs-setup.md

 - This will automatically wrap Minecraft with obs-gamecapture.

 **Limitations:**
-- Currently, the monitor where Minecraft runs must be positioned at the very top-left of your monitor setup for the mouse to be recorded, if it is recorded at all.
+- Currently, the monitor where Minecraft runs must be positioned at the very top-left of your monitor setup for the mouse to be recorded, if prism and obs are installed natively.
+With flatpak installations it will not be recorded at all.

 ## Boat Eye